Albert Hofmann: Discovery of LSD

 Three days later, on 19 April 1943, Hofmann intentionally ingested 250 micrograms of LSD, which he thought would represent a prudently safe, small amount, but was in fact a strong dose.
-At first, his trip was not pleasant, as people appeared to morph into fantastic creatures, office furniture moved and shifted like living entities, and he felt possessed by otherworldly forces.
+At first, his trip was not pleasant, as people appeared to morph into fantastic creatures, furniture moved and shifted like living entities, and he felt possessed by otherworldly forces.

 19 April is now widely known as Bicycle Day, because as Hofmann began to feel LSD's effects, he tried to ride to the safety of his home on his bike.
 This was the first intentional LSD trip in history.

 Hofmann's research with LSD influenced several psychiatrists, including Ronald A. Sandison, who developed its use in psychotherapy.
 Sandison's treatment at Powick Hospital in England received international acclaim.

 Hofmann continued to take small doses of LSD throughout his life, and always hoped to find a use for it.
 In his memoir, he emphasized it as a "sacred drug": "I see the true importance of LSD in the possibility of providing material aid to meditation aimed at the mystical experience of a deeper, comprehensive reality."